 More complicated tests such as gastroscopy or colonoscopy (to look into the bowel with a special telescope) are not usually needed.
 However, they may be done if symptoms are not typical, or if you develop symptoms of IBS in later life (over the age of about 50) when other conditions need to be ruled out.

 Some conditions produce symptoms which can be confused with IBS.
 These include:

 There are many different treatments that may be tried for IBS.
 All will have an effect on some people, but none will help in every person with IBS.

-Many people with mild irritable bowel syndrome (IBS) symptoms don't need any treatment.
+Many people with mild IBS symptoms don't need any treatment.
 No treatment is likely to take away symptoms completely; however, treatment can often ease symptoms and improve your quality of life.

 What lifestyle changes can help?